leomartinez2019/cripto-content/_posts/2018-12-27-welcome-to-jekyll.markdown

 To accomplish this without a trusted party, transactions must be publicly announced [@url:http://www.weidai.com/bmoney.txt], and we need a system for participants to agree on a single history of the order in which they were received.
 The payee needs proof that at the time of each transaction, the majority of nodes agreed it was the first received.

-## 3. El Servidor de Registro de Fechas
+## 3. El Servidor de Registro de Tiempo

 The solution we propose begins with a timestamp server.
 A timestamp server works by taking a hash of a block of items to be timestamped and widely publishing the hash, such as in a newspaper or Usenet post [2-5].